top of page

 Visit and Destination charging

-Grocery stores and shopping malls often install Level 2 charging stations to attract customers to shop at their stores (Visit charging.)
-Level 2 charging is also a valuable amenity for EV drivers at hotels, resorts, parks and other locations where people will spend more than an hour.
+Businesses often install Level 2 charging stations for their customers (known as visit charging).
+Level 2 charging is also a valuable amenity for EV drivers at hotels, resorts, parks, and other locations where people will spend more than an hour.
 This is called destination charging.

 Charging can be a great marketing tool because EV owners use mapping apps to choose where to visit and stay.